fabferri/az-pattern/vpn/s2s-2vpngw-powershell/README.md

 Each Azure VPN Gateway is configured as Route-Based deployed with two public IPs, in active-active configuration with BGP. <br>
 Two IPSec tunnels are established between the two VPN Gateways: **vpnGw1**, **vpnGtw2**. <br>
-the two VPN Gateways can be deployed in the same or different Azure regions. <br>
+The two VPN Gateways, vpnGw1 and vpnGw2, can be deployed in the same or different Azure regions. <br>
 The network diagram below shows the site-to-site VPN configuration details: VPN local networks, BGP peering IPs and the public IPs associated with each VPN Gateway.

 [![2]][2]